XRPLF/xrpl-dev-portal/content/websocket_api.md

 When your request results in an error, the entire request is copied back as part of the response, so that you can try to debug the error.
 However, this also includes any secrets that were passed as part of the request.
 When sharing error messages, be very careful not to accidentally expose important account secrets to others.

+### Universal Errors ###

+All methods can potentially return any of the following values for the `error` code:

+* unknownCmd - If the request does not contain a [command](#api-methods) that the `rippled` server recognizes.
+* jsonInvalid - (WebSocket only) If the request is not a proper JSON object.
+    * JSON-RPC returns a 400 Bad Request error in this case instead.
+* missingCommand - (WebSocket only) If the `command` field is not provided.
+    * JSON-RPC returns a 400 Bad Request error in this case instead.
+* "wsTextRequired - (WebSocket only) If the request's [opcode](https://tools.ietf.org/html/rfc6455#section-5.2) is not text.

 ## Formatting Conventions ##

 The WebSocket and JSON-RPC APIs generally take the same arguments, although they're provided in a different way (See [Request Formatting](#request-formatting) for details).
 Many similar parameters appear throughout the APIs, and there are conventions for how to specify these parameters.